-- Provide a five to ten-minute recording of your speech.
+- Provide the School with a five to ten-minute recording of your speech.
 This speech sample may be on any topic, as long as it is neither read nor recited.
 An interview may follow.
-You should submit your recording to the School by e-mail as an attached electronic audio file (e.g., MP3).
+You should submit your recording to the School by e-mail to firstname.lastname@example.org as an attached electronic audio file (e.g., MP3).

 NOTE: Students who are re-applying to the program will have to submit all new documents.